leehach/fundamentals-of-gis/README.md

 # fundamentals-of-gis

-Syllabus for GUS 3062/5062 - Fundantals of GIS @ Temple University
+Syllabus for GUS 3062/5062 - Fundamentals of GIS @ Temple University